-Whistler-Blackcomb is western Canada’s premier ski resort, home to the 2010 Olympic Winter Games, and a best place for skiing and snowboarding.
+Whistler Blackcomb is western Canada’s premier ski resort, home to the 2010 Olympic Winter Games, and a best place for skiing and snowboarding.

-Whistler-Blackcomb in Winter
+Whistler Blackcomb in Winter

-The ski hills are located in the beautiful resort town of Whistler, less than two hours from Vancouver in good driving conditions.
+The ski hills are in the beautiful resort town of Whistler, less than two hours from Vancouver in good driving conditions.

-In 2017, based on a poll it conducted with Snow Park Technologies, Newschoolers, considered to be the world’s top skiing website, named Whistler-Blackcomb the #1 terrain park in the entire Northwest region of Canada and the United States!
-In number two position was Grouse Mountain.
+In 2017, based on a poll it conducted with Snow Park Technologies, Newschoolers, which many consider the world’s top skiing website, named Whistler Blackcomb the #1 terrain park in the entire Northwest region of Canada and the United States!
+In number three position was Grouse Mountain.

-Winter Ticket Rates
+Winter Ski Ticket Rates

-Ticket prices are also less the more days you ski, and if you plan to ski regularly then further discounts are available through the Edge Card where you prepay for tickets at a reduced rate, plus qualify for a wide range of additional discounts including subsequent days of skiing.
+Ticket prices are also less the more days you ski.
+And if you plan to ski regularly then further discounts are available through the Edge Card where you prepay for tickets at a reduced rate, plus qualify for a wide range of additional discounts including subsequent days of skiing.
 (Note: Edge Cards can usually only be purchased up until the beginning of December.)

 Tickets are also sometimes available at a fairly good points-to-dollar exchange rate (especially for Gold members) through the Air Miles program.